-- SO2 addition < 5 g/hL: wait for 24 hours - SO2 addition 5-8 g/hL: wait for 48 hours - Direct inoculation of bacteria without rehydration: open the sachet and add the bacteria directly to the must/wine to be fermented from the top of the tank (white must) or during a pumping-over (red must). - Direct inoculation with rehydration step: for best distribution, you can rehydrate the packet of freeze-dried lactic acid bacteria in 20 times its weight of clean chlorine free water at 20 °C for a maximum of 15 minutes and add the suspension to the must/wine to be fermented. - Assure a good distribution. - Carefully monitor must temperature, which must be below 30 °C at lactic acid bacteria inoculation (alcohol < 5% vol.) and below 27 °C when the level of 10 % alcohol is reached. - Complex nutrients addition at 1/3rd of alcoholic fermentation is recommended. - Monitor malic acid and volatile acidity. - Top the wine after alcoholic fermentation (AF). - Otherwise rack and stabilize after MLF.
+- SO2 addition < 5 g/hL: wait for 24 hours - SO2 addition 5-8 g/hL: wait for 48 hours - Direct inoculation of bacteria without rehydration: open the sachet and add the bacteria directly to the must/wine to be fermented from the top of the tank (white must) or during a pumping-over (red must). - Direct inoculation with rehydration step: for best distribution, you can rehydrate the packet of freeze-dried lactic acid bacteria in 20 times its weight of clean chlorine free water at 20 °C for a maximum of 15 minutes and add the suspension to the must/wine to be fermented. - Assure a good distribution. - Carefully monitor must temperature, which must be below 30° C at lactic acid bacteria inoculation (alcohol < 5% vol.) and below 27° C when the level of 10% alcohol is reached. - Complex nutrients addition at 1/3rd of alcoholic fermentation is recommended. - Monitor malic acid and volatile acidity. - Top the wine to ensure minimum ullage after alcoholic fermentation (AF) if MLF is not completed. - Otherwise rack and stabilize after MLF.